apache/airflow/docs/apache-airflow/security/secrets/mask-sensitive-values.rst

 When masking is enabled, Airflow will always mask the password field of every Connection that is accessed by a task.

-It will also mask the value of a Variable, or the field of a Connection's extra JSON blob if the name contains any words in ('access_token', 'api_key', 'apikey', 'authorization', 'passphrase', 'passwd', 'password', 'private_key', 'secret', 'token').
+It will also mask the value of a Variable, rendered template dictionaries, XCom dictionaries or the field of a Connection's extra JSON blob if the name contains any words in ('access_token', 'api_key', 'apikey', 'authorization', 'passphrase', 'passwd', 'password', 'private_key', 'secret', 'token').
 This list can also be extended: